 All resident students are expected to be active members of the community and support the development of a sense of community and responsibility to roommates, suitemates, housemates, floor members and the entire community.
 Behavior that runs counter to this sense of community has no place at Le Moyne College.
 Students who knowingly allow other students to disrupt, interfere with, or hinder this sense of community are not serving themselves or other students well.
 Students are encouraged and expected to take pride in their residence and monitor and care for it accordingly.

 Contained in this section of the Student Handbook are guidelines specific to the residential component of a Le Moyne education.
+Detailed information on important housing policies, the housing agreement and the housing refund policy can be obtained in person at the Campus Life and Leadership office, by email request to : firstname.lastname@example.org or by calling 315-445-4520.
 The primary authority and responsibility for establishing and upholding residential guidelines lies with the Office of Campus Life and Leadership.
 Whenever possible, violations of residential guidelines will be handled by Campus Life and Leadership staff with individual students.
-If problematic behavior continues, the matter may be referred to the Office of the Dean of Students for formal disciplinary action.
+If problematic behavior continues, the matter may be referred to the Student Conduct Office and/or the Student Development Office for formal disciplinary action.

 The student residences at Le Moyne are staffed by resident advisors (RAs), full-time undergraduate students who are selected and employed for their maturity, responsibility, leadership skills, and ability to exercise good judgment.
-RAs are supervised by Area Directors who are full-time employees of Le Moyne and hold masters degrees in education, counseling, or a related field.
+RAs are supervised by Area Directors who are full-time employees of Le Moyne and hold masters degrees.
 Area Directors and RAs are responsible for the day-to-day operation of their particular student residence.
 They are available to listen to concerns, answer questions, report maintenance problems, organize activities, and promote community life.
 Many of the residence communities have Jesuits in residence.
 While not responsible for the operation of the hall, Resident Jesuits offer personal guidance and support to the students within their residential community.
-RAs and Area Coordinators are “on-duty” every night of the week and weekend, and a schedule, including names, room locations, and phone numbers, is posted in each residence hall.
+RAs and Area Directors are “on-duty” every night of the week and weekend, and a schedule, including names, room locations, and phone numbers, is posted in each residence hall.